bodo-ai/Bodo/docs/source/not_supported.rst

 DataFrame Schema
 ~~~~~~~~~~~~~~~~

-Deterministic dataframe schemas, which is required in most data system, is key
+Deterministic dataframe schemas, which are required in most data systems, is key
 for type stability.
 For example, column `A` of variable `df` in example below could be
 either of type integer or string based on a flag -- Bodo cannot determine it at compilation time::